zhengthomastang/zhengthomastang.github.io/_pages/about.md

 Dr. Zheng (Thomas) Tang is currently an Applied Scientist, [Metropolis](https://www.nvidia.com/en-us/autonomous-machines/intelligent-video-analytics-platform/) at [NVIDIA](https://www.nvidia.com/en-us/) (2021~).
 Dr. Tang was previously a Research Scientist, [Amazon One](https://one.amazon.com/) at [Amazon](https://www.amazon.com/) (2019~2021).
 He received his Ph.D. in [Electrical & Computer Engineering (ECE)](https://www.ece.uw.edu/) from the [University of Washington (UW)](http://www.washington.edu/) in 2019.

 His research interests include intelligent transportation systems, intra-/inter-camera multi-target tracking, re-identification, pose estimation, camera calibration, synthetic data generation, biometric identification, and other topics in computer vision and machine learning.
 He has 3 filed U.S. patents and over 17 publications in peer-reviewed journals and conference proceedings in these areas.
 He has been an Associate Editor (2021~) for [<i>IEEE Transactions on Circuits and Systems for Video Technology</i> (T-CSVT)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=76), and an Organizing Committee member (2020~) for the [AI City Challenge Workshops](https://www.aicitychallenge.org/) in conjunction with CVPR.
-He also frequrently serves as a reviewer for academic journals and international conferences, such as IJCV, T-PAMI, T-IP, T-MM, T-CSVT, T-ITS, T-AI, T-MC, RA-L, IEEE Access, NeurIPS, ICME, SMC, etc.
+He was also an Area Chair of <a href="https://2021.ieeemlsp.org/">MLSP 2021</a>.
+As a reviewer, he frequrently serves for academic journals and international conferences, such as IJCV, T-PAMI, T-IP, T-MM, T-CSVT, T-ITS, T-AI, T-MC, RA-L, IEEE Access, NeurIPS, ICME, SMC, etc.

 The team he led achieved rank #1 in Track 1 (Traffic Flow Analysis) and Track 3 (Multi-camera Vehicle Detection and Reidentification) at the [2nd AI City Challenge Workshop](https://www.aicitychallenge.org/2018-ai-city-challenge/) in CVPR 2018.
 His paper was a finalist of 2 Best Student Paper Awards at the [23rd International Conference on Pattern Recognition (ICPR), Cancún, 2016](https://iapr.org/archives/icpr2016/site.1.html).